 Facebook and Facebook Lite are two different apps.
-Why there are two separate apps?
+Why are there two separate apps?
 What’s the difference between Facebook and Facebook Lite?
-The blog post covers Facebook vs Facebook Lite (2020).
+The blog post looks at both and covers Facebook vs. Facebook Lite.

-Short on time?
-Here is the quick difference comparison.
-Facebook takes a lot more space than the Lite version, and it offers over 20 features (more than Facebook Lite).
-For people with a limited data plan or has an old phone, Facebook Lite would suit better.
+Facebook takes up a lot more storage than Facebook Lite, offering over 20 features (more than Facebook Lite).
+For people with a limited data plan or who have an old phone, Facebook Lite would suit them better.

 What is Facebook Lite